 Another thing we had in common is that we never thought of ourselves as expats.
 Rather we were people who had ventured outside our comfort zones by crossing international borders not simply to travel but to live.
 (In addition to the UK, ML lived for a long time in Japan.)

-Since the momentous day when the Displaced Nation was founded, AWindram has retired, siting fatherly duties, but ML and Kate remain active.
-Kate is the author of the popular “Libby’s Life” fictional series, now up to 90 episodes!
-ML does most of the “keystone” posts as well as interviews with featured authors.
-She is also the writer behind the weekly Dispatch editorials.
+Since the momentous day when the Displaced Nation was founded, A Windram has retired, citing fatherly duties.
+More recently, Kate, who is the author of the popular “Libby’s Life” fictional series, which reached 90 episodes(!), has retreated into her artwork.
+ML now does all the “keystone” posts as well as interviews with featured authors, and is the writer behind the weekly Dispatch editorials.

 Displaced Nation Charter

-In lieu of individual bios, which we think can be tedious, here are 7 principles that the Displaced Nation’s three Founding Persons hold dear, which taken together constitute our informal charter:
+In lieu of individual bios, which can be tedious, here are 7 principles that the Displaced Nation’s three Founding Persons hold dear, which taken together constitute our nation’s informal charter:

 1) Laughter is the best medicine for handling the vicissitudes of the displaced life.
 Always remember you are privileged to have been displaced; life would be rather different if you were forcibly displaced.

 2) Of the various kinds of humo(u)r in the world, we favor the self-deprecating variety.
 It soothes personal anxieties and can also build bridges.

 3) On the occasions when humo(u)r doesn’t work, we are of the school that thinks of putting the kettle on.
 We are big believers in the benefits of tea and sympathy (preferably accompanied by something sweet).